 Is 17 Hundred 90 really Haunted?!

 There are at least three ghosts which are believed to inhabit the 17 Hundred 90 Inn.
 Guests staying in room 204 frequently report strange happenings such as jewelry or clothing being mysteriously moved from one place to the other.
 Some have experienced being nudged or having the bed covers removed.
-According to folklore, a young woman named Anna Powers since the 1800s when she was abandoned by the man she loved.
-Anna took her life by jumping out of an upstairs window from room 204.
+According to folklore, a young woman named Anna Powers haunts the inn.
+In the 1800s.
+Anna took her life by jumping out of an upstairs window from room 204 after she was abandoned by the man she loved.
 Some people claim that Anna may have been pushed out of the window by one of her husband’s mistresses instead.

 Location: 307 East President Street